Doraku/DefaultDocumentation/README.md

 List of supported members taken from [here](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/#id-strings)

 Only elements with a xml documentation will appear in the generated documentation.
+This behavior can be changed with the `<DefaultDocumentationIncludeUndocumentedItems>` property.

 Assembly and Namespace documentation are available by adding a special class named `AssemblyDoc` in a namespace with the name of the assembly and `NamespaceDoc` into the namespace.
 You should only use `<summary>` and `<remarks>` elements.
 Empty namespace with no defined types will not appear in the generated documentation.